beatcodess/Beats-Multitool/README.md

     IP Geolocater
   - The "IP Geolocater" tool is much more advanced then you might think, When an IP or Domain Name is entered, A full report of ISP, Long-Lat, Timezone.
 When the IP is entered it will also open a custom HTML map with a rough estimate of the area where the IP is located

-  Steganography detector
+  Steganography Scrubber
-- The "Steganography detector" tool take a image and reads its res green and blue for any purposely placed code it the code look abnormal it will flag it

-  # Coming Soon

-  - a steganography scrubber to Delete any hidden stenography so you can see the image and still keep the code from being executed.
+- The "Steganography Scrubber" tool takes a PNG or JPEG file and compresses and uncompresses the file to scrub all lsb data, Destroying all Steganography